-NHS Employers can help your organisation to develop its engagement with your reservist employees and also nominate you for the awards or through the NHS Reserve Forces Champions scheme.
-More information can be found on our dedicated web pages.
+NHS Employers can help your organisation to develop its engagement with your reservist employees and also nominate you for the awards.
+More information can be found on our dedicated Employer Recognition scheme web pages.

 NHS Reserve Forces footprint map

 - Know your reservists.
-Functionality exists within the Electronic Staff Record (ESR) enabling you to record the role 'Member of the Reserved Armed Forces' as a supplementary role within an individual's ESR record.
-Guidance on how to do this can be found on the ESR Kbase website (login required).
+Use the Electronic Staff Record (ESR) to record 'member of the Reserved Armed Forces' as a supplementary role on an individual's record.
+Guidance on how to do this can be found on the ESR knowledge base (login required).

-- Support your reservists.
-By supporting your reservists to attend training, they can develop many transferable skills which your organisation could benefit from.
+- Support your reservists so they can attend training.
+Reservists can develop many transferable skills that your organisation could benefit from.

-- Use a reservist's transferable skills.
-Talk to your reservists and understand what skills they have which could benefit their role within your organisation.
+- Use their skills.
+Talk to your reservists to find out which skills could benefit their NHS role, team and the organisation.

-- Understand the financial assistance and how to claim.
+- Find out about financial assistance and how to claim.
 If you understand this before your employee is mobilised, it will make the process easier for you.